AdobeDocs/analytics-platform.en/help/data-views/derived-fields/derived-fields.md

 - Define a derived Marketing Channel field that determines the proper marketing channel based on one or more conditions (for example URL parameter, page URL, page name).

+Standard components are only supported on event datasets in derived fields.

 ## Derived field interface {#interface}

 When you create or edit a derived field, you use the derived field interface.